 \textbf{Methods Based on Tweedie's Formula:} The Manifold Constrained Gradient (MCG) method, proposed by Chung et al. \cite{chung2022improving}, introduced correction terms inspired by manifold constraints to ensure the iterative process remained close to the original data manifold.
 Building on this, He et al. \cite{he2024manifold} proposed Manifold Preserving Guided Diffusion (MPGD), based on the hypothesis that \( p(\mathbf{x}_t) \) was concentrated on a \((d-1)\)-dimensional linear subspace manifold.
 This method formulated an optimization problem involving tangent spaces and established relationships between \(\mathbf{x}_{t-1}\) and \(\mathbf{x}_0, \mathbf{x}_t\).
-Both MCG and MPGD rely on the linear manifold assumption, which may be too restrictive for cases involving complex data.
+Both MCG and MPGD relied on the linear manifold assumption, which might be too restrictive for cases involving complex data.
 Chung et al. \cite{chung2022diffusion} also developed Diffusion Posterior Sampling (DPS), which estimated \(\hat{\mathbf{x}}_0(\mathbf{x}_t) := \mathbb{E}(\mathbf{x}_0|\mathbf{x}_t)\) using Tweedie's formula.
 In a different approach, Song et al. \cite{song2022pseudoinverse} introduced Pseudo-Inverse Guided Diffusion (\(\Pi\)GDM), assuming \( p_t(\mathbf{x}_0|\mathbf{x}_t) \) was approximately normal.
 This method used pseudo-inverse guidance to reverse the measurement model, improving approximation accuracy.
-In DPS and $\Pi$GDM, the gradient of the neural network \(\mathbf{S}_\theta(\mathbf{x}_t, t)\) is computed via backpropagation, which is slightly more computationally expensive per Neural Function Evaluation (NFE) compared to other methods.
-Finally, Meng and Kabashima \cite{meng2022diffusion} proposed Diffusion Model Posterior Sampling (DMPS), which operates under the assumption that \(p(\mathbf{x}_0|\mathbf{x}_t) \propto p(\mathbf{x}_t|\mathbf{x}_0)\).
+In DPS and $\Pi$GDM, the gradient of the neural network \(\mathbf{S}_\theta(\mathbf{x}_t, t)\) was computed via backpropagation, which was slightly more computationally expensive per Neural Function Evaluation (NFE) compared to other methods.
+Finally, Meng and Kabashima \cite{meng2022diffusion} proposed Diffusion Model Posterior Sampling (DMPS), which operated under the assumption that \(p(\mathbf{x}_0|\mathbf{x}_t) \propto p(\mathbf{x}_t|\mathbf{x}_0)\).